jonnor/datascience-master/tip360/report.md

 The firmware needs to capture microphone input continiously, and from this compute the `Leq` sound level.

-The processing required is specified in `TODO: ref standard` For the STM32 platform, the provided Sound Meter Library[@STM32SoundMeterLibrary] can be used.
+This processing is specified by IEC Sound Level meter standard[@IECSoundLevelMeters].
+For the STM32 platform, the provided Sound Meter Library[@STM32SoundMeterLibrary] can be used.

 ### Noise source identification using machine learning